alistairmcmillan/Notes/Blender.md

+# How to change the y coord of multiple objects at once

+Hold down ALT (Win) or Option (Mac) before clicking into the coord input box

 # How to stabilise one axis of a video

 1. Click Editor button in top-left and change to "Movie Clip Editor"